rouchond/rouchond/README.md

 ## About Me

-##### I'm an avid basketball fan who enjoys web scraping and machine learning.
-Currently, I'm working on my NBA Stats discord bot that scrapes stats from basketball reference and displays them in discord through commands.
-I am also beginning development on a Machine Learning Algorithm that will predict if a new player will enter the Hall of Fame by the end of their career.
+##### I've been a huge NBA fan since around 2013 (Jazz & Cavs all the way).
+My favorite player is Donovan Mitchell, the rightful winner of the 2018 ROTY award.
+I also love playing video games, FIFA (or now its FC) being my main game.
+My love for programming is recent, and I just enjoy creating projects that solve problems that me and my friends run into.

+## NBA Stats Bot

+#### In my NBA fantasy league, I find that my me and my friends are often looking up stats of specific players.
+Some of my friends also partake in sports gambling.
+Instead of constantly searching up stats and going from site to site, I thought it would be a great idea to implement a bot that can tell you the averages of a player, the scores of live games, and the scores of the most recent games.
+I'm developing this project in python using the discord.py library alongside aiohttp, asyncio, BS4 and json.
+This project is still a work in progress.

+## NBA HOF Predictor

+#### I am also working on a ML Algorithm that will predict whether or not a player will enter the HOF by the end of their career based on their college averages, the averages in their first 3 seasons in the NBA, and their draft pick.
+I am still deciding what other factors will be used in the algorithm, and this project is also a work in progress.